-Upon recommendation of the Human Resources Committee, by resolution of the Board of Directors adopted on August 4, 2010, it has been decided that no additional SARs will be granted under the SAR Plan.
+Upon recommendation of the Human Resources Committee, by resolution of the Board adopted on August 4, 2010, it has been decided that no additional SARs will be granted under the SAR Plan.
 All outstanding SARs will remain effective until their expiry/exercise date.
-In May 2011, the SAR Plan was replaced by the Deferred Share Unit Plan.
+In May 2011, the SAR Plan was replaced by the Deferred Share Unit Plan as hereinafter described.